 Most written examinations are sat by students during the summer examination series in May and June of each year.
 In addition to these, students from Years 10-13 may be involved in controlled assessments, orals, practical units and Non-Examined Assessments (NEA) throughout their respective courses.
 Students may also complete GCSE English Language, GCSE Mathematics and GCSE Numeracy written examinations during the November examination series and GCSE English Literature during the January series.

 Individual student examination timetables are distributed as a paper copy during morning registration prior to each examination series.
-During the examination period, all students are required to arrive at the examination venue no later than 8:35am for morning sessions and 12:35pm for afternoon sessions.
+These are also sent by email to the student's school account.
+During the examination period, all students are required to arrive at the examination venue no later than 8.35am for morning sessions and 12.35pm for afternoon sessions.
 Full uniform is required and the sixth form dress code maintained for all examinations.
+Students should also bring the necessary equipment for the examination, as described.

 Students are offered support throughout the year in preparation for their examinations and assessments.
 These are delivered in the form of additional subject specific revision sessions and a series of sessions aimed at developing each students’ revision techniques and strategies.

 After students have received examination results, there is a short period of time where papers can be requested and/or reviewed for marking.
-Should you have any queries, please contact Mrs O'Reilly, Examinations Officer on 029 20562485 or firstname.lastname@example.org.
+Should you have any queries, please contact Mrs O'Reilly, Examinations Officer by email.